katholiek-onderwijs-vlaanderen/sri4node/README.md

 Installation is simple using npm :

     $ cd [your_project]
+    $ npm install "git://github.com/katholiek-onderwijs-vlaanderen/sri4node.git"
-    $ npm install --save sri4node
+    $ # or npm install "git://github.com/katholiek-onderwijs-vlaanderen/sri4node.git#<version>"

 You will also want to install Express.js :

-    $ npm install --save express
+    $ npm install express

-Express.js is *technically* not a dependency (as in npm dependencies) of sri4node.
+Express.js is *technically* not a dependency (as in npm dependencies) of sri4node, but rather a peer dependency.
 But you need to pass it in when configuring.
 This allows you to keep full control over the order of registering express middleware.

 # Logging